libpoet1312/Assignment_ReactJS/README.md

     * Products: The main components of our app.
 It contains a [List](https://ant.design/components/list/) component that renders a vertical list of our products.
     * SearchResults: The page where the search results are shown, after a successful search.
     * Tags: A right placed [Drawer](https://ant.design/components/drawer/) that contains all products' tags, in the form of checkboxes.
+    * Error404: An error page, in case the user visits something that does not exist.

 * __Containers__ : The stateful components, in which state is stored.
     * Home: This container is the first page the user access when he/she hits the '/' URL.
 It fetches the categories and products from the API given, in its _componentDidMount_ method. \